dgaff/workshop/README.md

 5. Desoldering iron with vacuum.
 6. Hot air pencil for chip soldering/desoldering.

 Do I use all of these irons?
 Yes.
-One some projects, I'll have four of them heating at the same time.
+On some projects, I'll have four of them heating at the same time.
 The soldering station is the single most used item in my electronics shop.
 I also have a small solder bath (not shown) that plugs into the Weller base station.
 I haven't used that as much.
 It takes forever to heat up and cool down.

 Finally, I have a custom made heat gun.
 It's similar to the Weller hot air pencil, but with a bigger nozzle and less precise temperature control.
 I built this using the parts from a larger and very crappy solder station I bought from Amazon.
 (Don't do it!!)
 That station was junk, and it's what encouraged me to buy a Weller setup.
 But the heat gun worked pretty well, so I 3D printed a case and put the guts into that.
 I use it primarily to melt heat shrink tubing.